wifisensing/PicoScenes-Manual/source/scenarios.rst

    Each Wi-Fi NIC has `four` IDs.

-Looking at the first four columns of the output, ``array_status`` provides four IDs for each NIC, namely, PhyPath, PhyId, DeviceId and MonId.
-We first explain the latter three IDs and then PhyPath.
+In the array_status output, there are four IDs provided for each NIC: *PhyPath*, *PhyId*, *DevId*, and *MonId*.
+Let's first explain the latter three IDs, followed by *PhyPath*.

-- **PhyId**: this is the system level *Physical ID* assigned by the Linux `mac80211` module.
-This ID is mainly used for low-level hardware control.
-This ID is subjected to change on every reboot.
+- **PhyId**: This is the *Physical ID* assigned by the Linux mac80211 module at the system level, primarily used for low-level hardware control. *It may change upon each reboot*.

-- **DevId**: this is the system level *Device ID* assigned by the Linux `mac80211` module.
-This ID is mainly used for normal Wi-Fi connections.
-This ID is subjected to change on every reboot.
+- **DevId**: This is the *Device ID* assigned by the Linux mac80211 module at the system level, mainly used for normal Wi-Fi connections. *It may change upon each reboot*.
-- **MonId**: this is the *Monitor interface ID* for a Wi-Fi NIC.
-The monitor interface and its ID can be created and assigned by the user.
-This ID is mainly used for traffic monitoring and packet injection.
-User can change this ID at any time.
+- **MonId**: This is the *Monitor interface ID* for a Wi-Fi NIC, primarily used for traffic monitoring and packet injection. *Users can change this ID at any time*.

-You may have noticed the problem that the system-assigned IDs are not consistent across reboots, which inconveniences the selection from multiple NICs.
-To overcome this problem, we devise a new ID, named PhyPath, which is as listed in the first column of the screenshot.
-The biggest advantage is that **PhyPath is bound to the PCI-E connection hierarchy, consistent across reboots and even system reinstallations**.
-For example, a Wi-Fi NIC with PhyPath ``3`` indicates that it is the third device in the PCI-E hierarchy, and a Wi-Fi NIC with PhyPath ``53`` indicates that the position of this NIC in the PCI-E hierarchy is the 3rd leaf node of the 5th branch node.
-PhyPath is supported throughout the PicoScenes system, including the PicoScenes program, plugins and bash scripts.
-We recommend users use PhyPath in all scenarios.
+- **PhyPath**: To address the issue of inconsistent system-assigned IDs across reboots, we introduce a new ID called *PhyPath*, listed in the first column of the ``array_status`` output.
+The main advantage of PhyPath is that **it remains consistent across reboots and even system reinstallations as it is bound to the PCI-E connection hierarchy**.
+For example, a Wi-Fi NIC with PhyPath ``3`` indicates it is the third device in the PCI-E hierarchy, while a Wi-Fi NIC with PhyPath ``53`` indicates it is the 3rd leaf node of the 5th branch node in the PCI-E hierarchy. *PhyPath* is supported throughout the PicoScenes system, including the PicoScenes program, plugins, and bash scripts.
+We highly recommend using *PhyPath* in all scenarios.

 For USRP Devices
 ~~~~~~~~~~~~~~~~~~~~